dccartagena/dccartagena.github.io/_pages/cv.md

 * **Orchid gold award**, *Medellin Council*, Colombia, 2014
   - The Medellin Council awarded my robotics team with the Orchid gold award for our developments in mobile robots for international competitions between universities.
 * **Champion at RoboRave International**, *RoboRave*, USA, 2014
-  - Our team participated in the RoboRave International 2014 and won the first place in the Fire Fighting challenge, with an own made autonomous mobile robot based on Arduino platform and PIC microcontroller.
+  - Our team participated in the RoboRave International 2014 and won first place in the Fire Fighting challenge with an own made autonomous mobile robot based on an Arduino platform and PIC microcontroller.
 * **Champion at RoboRave Colombia**, *RoboRave*, Colombia, 2013
-  - My team participated in the RoboRave Colombia 2013 and won the first place in the Fire Fighting challenge, with an own made autonomous mobile robot based on Arduino platform.
+  - My team participated in the RoboRave Colombia 2013 and won first place in the Fire Fighting challenge with an own made autonomous mobile robot based on an Arduino platform.

 Projects
 ======